Hgoatly/Discover-Skane/README.md

 - **Enter Button:** The Skåne flag is a yellow cross on a red background. #dc3545 (red) was chosen for the background of the enter button, and #d8b54d (yellow) was chosen for the text in order to represent the Skåne flag.
 Whilst this yellow is perhaps not as bright as the colour on the Skåne flag, it was chosen because text written in a brighter yellow was more difficult to read against the background colours used on the site.
 On a desktop, when the button is hovered over, the text colour changes to white.
-This is a metaphor for crossing the bridge into Skåne, as the Danish flag is a white cross on a red background.
+This is a visual metaphor for crossing the bridge into Skåne, as the Danish flag is a white cross on a red background.
 It is representative of what the picture suggests: that you are leaving Denmark to enter Skåne.

 - **Navbar and Footer, Card Headers and 'Top of Page' Button:** The background colour of each of these elements is #4f4646, and the text colour is #fff.
 It was deliberately decided that they should be the same colours as on the